brumecloud/brume/README.md

 > ⚠️ **IMPORTANT**: Brume is currently in early development and is not yet ready for production use.
 Use at your own risk.

-Brume is a modern cloud orchestration platform that allows you to create and manage your own personal cloud infrastructure.
+Brume is a modern cloud orchestration platform that allows you to create and manage your own cloud infrastructure without the hassle of using IaC software.

-Choose a stack template, click deploy on your cloud account and enjoy an auto devops environments.
+Choose a stack template, connect a cloud account (AWS for the moment) and click deploy and enjoy an auto devops environments.

 ## Overview

 Brume helps you create, deploy, and manage applications across your own infrastructure.
-Whether you're running applications on your own hardware, virtual machines, or a mix of cloud providers, Brume provides a unified interface to manage it all.
+The goal is to remove as much as possible devops as possible, while keeping all the compute, data and networking on your cloud account.

 Find the right *stack* for your needs, and deploy it on your cloud.
 Brume takes care of the rest.